IndieCreator™

 5. You are also an internationally known author who has written both fiction novels and non-fiction books.
 What are some of the titles you have written, and who were your publishers?

 (DL:) Yes, many people ask, “Are you the same Duncan Long that wrote <insert title>?”
-People are 1aaa1aaICre101106often surprised I write and do book and magazine illustrations.
+People are often surprised I write and do book and magazine illustrations.
 But the simple truth is that I started as a writer/illustrator so it isn’t quite as much a mystery as one might think at first.
 As I got better at both, I occasionally branched out and just did either the writing or the illustration work instead of doing both.
 Right now I’m mostly doing illustrations.
 I find them more demanding than writing, but the projects are generally completed more quickly and I can then go on to the next.
 I guess I’m a little less patient than I once was.

 I started in the publishing business by creating a self-publishing mail-order company.
 But those books were embarrassingly crude, even at the time (let alone today).
 So now I mark my first “real books” as being the firearms books published by Paladin Press (starting in the 1980s).
 My first novel was Anti-Grav Unlimited published in the late 1980s with Avon Books.
 Other novels include the 9-book Night Stalkers action-adventure series with HarperCollins and a science fiction trilogy Spider Worlds, also with HarperCollins.